Visually-Aware Context Modeling for News Image Captioning: Experiments

 The different components of our model also affect the generation of different types of entity names.
 We present the precision and recall scores of the three most commonly occurring entity types\footnote{PERSON: people; GPE: countries, cites, states; ORG: companies, agencies, etc.} in Table \ref{tab:ablation_ent_type}.
 We have designed the face naming module to force the model to focus on the correct PERSON-type entities (names) which can be visually grounded from the images.
 As shown in Table \ref{tab:ablation_ent_type}, by adding the name features, we observe a significant improvement in both precision (28.00 $\rightarrow$ 29.22 on GoodNews, 32.86 $\rightarrow$ 37.11 on NYTimes800k) and recall (24.13 $\rightarrow$ 25.91 on GoodNews, 29.41 $\rightarrow$ 33.17 on NYTimes800k) of PERSON-type entity names, which shows the effectiveness of our face naming module.
 Interestingly, we also observe improvements in entity scores for other types of entities after adding the name features, for instance the recall of GPE (27.69 $\rightarrow$ 28.34 on NYTimes800k).
 We think this is due to the large improvement in predicting PERSON-type entity names, which leads to more accurate context modeling in the articles, and to generating captions of higher quality.
 We also observe improvements in entity scores after adding the retrieval module, which helps the model learn better context that cannot be directly seen from the images (e.g. in some cases GPE and ORG are not clearly present in the images).
+And as expected, adding CoLaM to our training pipeline learns better article context, which leads to improvements in entity scores.